 PHL Variable Insurance Company Rehabilitation

 PHL Variable Insurance Company and its subsidiaries, Concord Re, Inc. and Palisado Re, Inc. (collectively, “PHL”) entered rehabilitation proceedings in the Connecticut Superior Court on May 20, 2024, in response to PHL’s hazardous financial condition.
 Rehabilitation is a court proceeding that a company’s state insurance commissioner may initiate to take control of the company if it is in a hazardous financial condition.
-The goal of a rehabilitation proceeding is to develop a rehabilitation plan that maximizes the value of assets and equitably administers the business for the benefit of all policy and annuity holders.
+The goal of the rehabilitation proceeding has been to develop a rehabilitation plan that maximizes the value of assets and equitably administers the business for the benefit of all policy and annuity holders.

 On June 25, 2024, the Court finalized the moratorium terms, which limit payments and transactions under some policies during the rehabilitation proceeding.
 The moratorium allows PHL to mitigate the high outflow of claim payments during the rehabilitation.
 For most PHL policy and annuity holders, the moratorium will not have any immediate effect on recurring payments and death benefits.
 Life insurance and annuity holders have received a letter detailing any restrictions on their policies.

 On July 21, 2025, the Rehabilitator proposed modifications to the moratorium.
 The proposed modifications seek to ease the current restrictions imposed by the moratorium on owners of certain non-variable universal life insurance policies and certain owners of fixed indexed annuities.
-If the proposed modifications are approved by the Court following a hearing on October 21, 2025, PHL will send an individualized election package to all eligible policy and annuity holders.
-Eligible policyholders and annuity holders will have 45 days from the date of mailing to make their elections.

 Policy and annuity holders, as well as other stakeholders, can get answers to questions by calling 1-877-800-2445.
 The call center is open Monday through Friday, 9 AM - 5:30 PM ET.
 You may also access the docket of all PHL-related court information at any time during the PHL rehabilitation proceeding.